danjperron/StairPersonDetector/README.md

 - Third and last trial !
 Return back to mpu6050 and MQTT<br>
   Fix a bug in sampling rate and since this is only for the night walking around the stair is not an issue.<br>
-  Two Threshold.
+  Two thresholds.
 The FFT peak threshold and the peak threshold before FFT<br>
   Folder mpu6050_mqtt<br>

   The output data unit are now 1g = 10000.
 This was the best way to incorporate the +/- 2G input 16bits for the UDP.